sgregory8/sgregory8.github.io/_posts/2020-07-31-Writing-POJO-to-CSV.md

 }
 ```

 This abstract class essentially takes all fields from anything subclassing it and lets the subclass implement it's own way to write lines.
 There are even setters for modifying the delimeters and text qualifiers in the output!
 The benefit of this is much cleaner code (though perhaps not as versatile).
-As an example I've made a basic pojo extedning `CSVWritable`.
+As an example I've made a basic pojo extending `CSVWritable`.

 ```java
 public class Book extends CSVWritable {